By Sarah Niedoba

 Perrault predicts that Alberta and B.C. will both see slight declines in growth in 2018 after healthy growth last year.
 Alberta witnessed a rebound in its energy sector as it recovered from the 2016 Fort McMurray fires and B.C’s booming housing market continued its strength.
 “For 2018, we’re going to see more balanced growth in both provinces,” adds Perrault, who foresees 2.3% and 2.5% growth for Alberta and B.C., respectively.

-And what can we expect from our neighbours to the south?
+And what can we expect from our neighbours to the south in the 2018 economic forecast?
 Perrault believes that strong consumption growth combined with a rebound in industrial activity will keep the U.S. in excess-demand territory into 2018, “even if Washington proves unable to deliver on meaningful changes in taxes and spending.”

 Perrault forecasts the Federal Reserve will raise rates twice in 2018.
 He adds that the appointment of Jeremy Powell as Chair of the Board of Governors of the Federal Reserve System, replacing current Chair Janet Yellen, will see little change in the U.S.’s fiscal policy.
 “This is largely because he seems to have the same policy orientation as Yellen did, and he currently sits on the Board of Governors,” says Perrault.
 “The other candidates under consideration seemed to have a much more hawkish disposition, so might have raised rates more rapidly.”
 Perrault forecasts that the U.S. will grow by 2.4% this year, building on strong consumer growth.

 With respect to Ontario, Perrault forecasted end-of-year 2017 growth rate to be 3.1%, when the numbers were crunched, due to strong consumer spending mixed with a record-breaking housing sales in the first quarter of 2017.